 Syria opposition on same tack as US on terrorism, Iran

-Syria's main opposition High Negotiations Committee, HNC, leader Nasr al-Hariri speaks during a news conference after talks between the High Negotiations Committee and the UN Special Envoy for Syria Staffan de Mistura at the European headquarters of the United Nations in Geneva, Switzerland, Friday, Feb.
-24, 2017.
-Syria's main opposition High Negotiations Committee, HNC, leader Nasr al-Hariri speaks during a news conference after talks between the High Negotiations Committee and the UN Special Envoy for Syria Staffan de Mistura at the European headquarters of the United Nations in Geneva, Switzerland, Friday, Feb.
-24, 2017.
+Syria's main opposition High Negotiations Committee, HNC, leader Nasr al-Hariri speaks during a news conference after talks between the High Negotiations Committee and the UN Special Envoy for Syria Staffan de Mistu... .
+Syria's main opposition High Negotiations Committee, HNC, leader Nasr al-Hariri speaks during a news conference after talks between the High Negotiations Committee and the UN Special Envoy for Syria Staffan de Mistu... .

 Add your comments below